chrisgarcia001/Symbolics/README.md

 #### Documentation

-It is fairly easy to construct symbolic manipulation systems with library by looking at the examples above.
-However, a more systematic overview and a description of the full range of capabilities can be found in the documentation ![here](/doc/overview.md).
+A more systematic overview and a description of the full range of capabilities can be found in the documentation ![here](/doc/overview.md).